surifirstpin/Acubi_documentation/Version.5/View_Content_NEW.md

 ### 1. TAGS

-Click on any specific tag which you would like to view. it will navigate to tag location and displays the child tag within it.
+Click on any specific tag which you would like to view. it will navigate to tag location and displays the Dashboard, Reports, child tags saved under this specific tag.
-Tags are used to save the Reports and Dashboard in a specific tree structure.

 ### 2. Dashboard

- To view the existing dashboard click on, Dashboard name from the available list. it consist of number of layouts used and global filters used for the same dashboard reports.
+ To view the existing dashboard click on Dashboard reponame from the available list. it consist of number of layouts used and global filters used for the same dashboard reports.

  ### 3. Reports